* Fed likely to resist pressure to cut U.S. rates this week

-The dollar fell against a basket of currencies after touching its highest point since the start of June.
+The dollar slipped against a basket of currencies after touching its highest point since the start of June.

-MSCI's gauge of stocks across the globe gained 0.08%, as Wall Street's main indexes led by the tech-heavy Nasdaq countered some weakness in Europe.
+MSCI's gauge of stocks across the globe gained 0.05%, as increases for Wall Street's main indexes led by the tech-heavy Nasdaq countered some weakness in Europe.

 The U.S. Federal Reserve is set to give its policy statement on Wednesday with expectations running high the central bank is poised to cut interest rates this year.

 The European Central Bank is also holding a forum in Portugal this week, with the Bank of Japan also set to hold its policy meeting later in the week.

 “With so much coming later this week as far as central bank announcements, I think investors are basically in a holding pattern," said Chris Gaffney, president of world markets at TIAA Bank.